-23 Top-Rated Products for Kickstarting a Clean Beauty Routine
+23 Top-Rated Products for Kick-Starting a Clean Beauty Routine

 Farmacy Green Clean Makeup Meltaway Cleansing Balm

-According to the brand's website, packaging is made with FSC certified paper from well-managed forests, inks based on naturally renewable raw materials and the jars are all recyclable.
+According to the brand's website, packaging is made with FSC certified paper from well-managed forests, with inks made from naturally renewable raw materials, and the jars are all recyclable.

 $34 at Farmacy